 Evernote, BlackBerry (free)

 BlackBerry might be having some major problems within the company but BlackBerry device users are getting more apps, so that’s something.
 Evernote, the popular note taking service that holds on to all the information that your brain can’t, has made its way to BlackBerry.
-For the business-centric clientele BlackBerry seems to attract, Evernote should be an invaluable tool for taking notes during meeting, keeping track of ideas from brainstorming sessions, and whatever other things people in suits do.
+For the business-centric clientele BlackBerry seems to attract,

 One Shot update, Windows Phone ($2)